wbzyl/rails4-tutorial/lib/views/mongodb.md

-Zaczynamy od skopiowania szablonu aplikacji [mongoid+omniauth-twitter](https://bitbucket.org/wbzyl/mongoid-omniauth-twitter) i poprawek w kodzie wygenerowango szablonu.
+Zaczynamy od skopiowania szablonu aplikacji [mongoid+omniauth-twitter](https://bitbucket.org/wbzyl/mongoid-omniauth-twitter) i zmienienia wartości tych stałych:

-Dopiero po wprowadzeniu tych poprawkek przystąpimy do pisania kodu aplikacji.

-Od razu zmieniamy też wartości stałych:

     :::ruby
-    # Your secret key for verifying the integrity of signed cookies.
+    # Your secret key for verifying the integrity of signed
-    # If you change this key, all old signed cookies will become invalid!
+    # cookies.
+If you change this key, all old signed
-    # Make sure the secret is at least 30 characters and all random,
+    # cookies will become invalid!
+Make sure the secret
+    # is at least 30 characters and all random, no regular
-    # no regular words or you'll be exposed to dictionary attacks.
+    # words or you'll be exposed to dictionary attacks.
     MongoidOmniauthTwitter::Application.config.secret_token = '1955..[cut]..2012'

     # Use the database for sessions instead of the cookie-based default,